 Ensing, Radish and Whitt to join the 49ers in 2012-13

-As an assistant in 2013, Read helped the 49ers reach the championship match of the Mountain Pacific Sports Federation Tournament.
-LBSU finished with a 24-8 overall record (18-6 MPSF), marking its best season in five years.
+In 2013, Read helped the 49ers reach the championship match of the MPSF Tournament.
+Long Beach State finished with a 24-8 overall record (18-6 MPSF), marking its best season in five years.
 Taylor Crabb was named the AVCA National Player of the Year, while he was joined by Connor Olbright on both the AVCA and Volleyball Magazine All-America Teams.

 In 2011, Read's squad advanced to the MPSF Tournament semifinals for the first time since 2008.
 Long Beach State concluded the campaign with a 15-14 record and saw three of its players earn All-MPSF honors.
 In addition, Antwain Aguillard was tabbed an AVCA Division I-II second-team All-American.

 In 2010, Read's first year at the head of the LBSU program, the squad went 12-17 overall.
 Dean Bittner was named to the AVCA All-America second team, while Bittner, Aguillard and Dan Alexander also garnered All-MPSF recognition.